Almanac okresu Praha 13, 1934

 Photo archive at the Central Institute for Art History, Munich

-During the Second World War, Sperl's painting and many others were taken to the Altaussee salt mine in Austria to protect it from the bombing raids.
-After the end of the war, the American forces seized it there and brought it to the Central Collecting Point in Munich in October 1945.
+During the Second World War, the Sperl painting and many others are taken to the Altaussee salt mine in Austria to protect them from the bombing raids.
+There, the American armed forces secure it after the end of the war and bring it to the Central Collecting Point in Munich in October 1945.

 Restitution of the looted painting